isomerpages/nlb-silas/_who-we-are/our-members.md

 ---
 title: Our Members
 permalink: /who-we-are/our-members/
+variant: markdown
 ---
-There are currently 33 library members of SILAS.
+There are currently 30 library members of SILAS.
 They are from higher learning institutions, ministries and government agencies, schools and junior colleges.

 Anglo-Chinese Independent School,